 Open the field properties with a right click and insert a ‘d‘ into the Format field.

 Figure 1: Field properties

 Please note: Sometimes, it can be necessary to add the month and year after the ordinal as well.
-In that case, simply add another date field again behind the ordinal and insert the required field properties.
+In that case, simply add another date field behind the ordinal again and insert the required field properties.
 Learn how to insert fields here.
-As the day is already represented as ordinal, you only have to apply a format that displays the month and year (For example, MMMM yyyy).
-Get more information on how to custom date and time formats here.
+As the day is already represented as an ordinal, you only have to apply a format that displays the month and year (For example, MM yyyy).
+Get more information on how to customize date and time formats here.

-For all the hardcore geeks who would like to get more information about the technical background of the function, please have a look at this article.
+For further information about the technical background of the function, have a look at this article.

 That’s it!
 We appreciate your feedback!
 Please share your thoughts by sending an email to email@example.com.